ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 TCP and SCTP to include DCCP, QUIC, and beyond.
 Some congestion control algorithm proponents now have the opportunity to test and deploy at scale without IETF review.
-There is more interest in specialized use cases such as data centers and real-time protocols.
+There is more interest in specialized use cases such as data centers, and in support for a variety of upper layer protocols/applications, e.g., real-time protocols.
 Finally, the community has gained much more experience with indications of congestion beyond packet loss.